alshakarti/hot100-analytics-dashboard/README.md

 ## Data Sources

-- **Billboard data**: Historical chart data from the Billboard Hot 100.
+- **Data scraping**: Historical chart data from the Billboard Hot 100.
-- **Spotify data**: Artist information and audio features for tracks available on Spotify.
+- **Spotify API**: Artist information and audio features for tracks available on Spotify.

 This exploratory analysis examines 24 years of Billboard chart and Spotify data to identify common factors among Billboard-worthy songs.